Asset Pricing in Pre-trained Transformer: Introduction

-Furthermore, researchers have developed substantial Transformer variation models such as Bidirectional Encoder Representations from Transformers (BERT), Realformer and Generative Pretrained Transformers (GPT) for adapting to different tasks, some of which are applied in financial time-series forecasting assignments successfully \citet{Cheng2024GPTsFactors}.
-Nevertheless, the Transformer should be tailored for modelling time-series tasks.
-For example, it should configure compulsory causal masks in both the encoder and the decoder to prevent future data leaking issues, even in the rolling window method.
-And switching the word embedding layer to the linear embedding layer for processing the numerical data. \citet{Cong2021AlphaPortfolio:AI, Ma2023AttentionApproach,Zhang2022AssetLearning} further attempt the Transformer in the context of factor investing and stock pricing on different datasets, but the results are variable according to the stock markets and data methods they are employing.
-Although it is a great challenge applying the LLM to temporal sparsity data, which is a typical characteristic of financial and economic data, their work sheds light on advanced machine learning (ML) for asset pricing topics.
-However, compared with the financial time-series, the temporal sparsity characteristic of economic data is more restricted since they are commonly low frequency and have longer time-dependency, hence less ML algorithms are explored successfully for economic applications such as asset pricing, not to mention the state-of-art (SOTA) large language model (LLM) as Transformer.
+Furthermore, researchers have developed various Transformer-based architectures, such as BERT, Realformer, and GPT, some of which have been successfully applied to financial time series forecasting \citet{Cheng2024GPTsFactors}.
+However, adapting the standard NLP-focused Transformer for time series tasks requires specific architectural modifications.
+For instance, strict causal masking must be incorporated into both the encoder and decoder to prevent look-ahead bias (data leakage), even when employing a rolling window approach.
+Additionally, the standard word embedding layer must be replaced with a linear embedding layer to process continuous numerical data effectively. \citet{Cong2021AlphaPortfolio:AI, Ma2023AttentionApproach,Zhang2022AssetLearning} further attempt the Transformer in the context of factor investing and stock pricing on different datasets, but the results are variable according to the stock markets and data methods they are employing.
+Although it is a formidable challenge applying the LLMs to temporal sparsity data, which is a typical characteristic of financial and economic data that has long-term dependency but fewer observations, for instance, monthly or quarterly economic time series, their work sheds light on advanced machine learning (ML) for empirical asset pricing topics.
+However, compared with the financial time series, the temporal sparsity characteristic of economic data is more restricted since they are commonly low frequency and have longer time-dependency, hence fewer ML algorithms are explored successfully for economic applications such as empirical asset pricing and factor investing research, not to mention the state-of-the-art (SOTA) large language model (LLM) as Transformer.
 It is worth putting more effort into exploring the upgraded structure for higher suitability of economic data.
-In this research, the innovative Transformer model, multi-head single-directional representative Transformers (SERTs), for asset pricing and factor investing tasks, are developed and examined on large capital US stocks.
-Also, the innovative pretrained Transformer models are examined in the context of asset pricing and factor investing.
-SERT alters the random mask pre-train module of BERT to an MLP autoencoder pre-train module for numerical data, and it enforces the causal masks for the encoder self-attention layer to prevent future data leaking.
+In this research, the innovative Transformer model, multi-head single-directional representative Transformers (SERTs), for asset pricing and factor investing tasks, are developed and examined on large-cap U.S. stocks.
+Also, the innovative pre-trained Transformer models are examined in the context of empirical asset pricing and factor investing.
+SERT alters the random mask pre-train module of BERT to an MLP autoencoder pre-train module for numerical data, and it enforces the causal masks for the encoder self-attention layer to prevent future data leakage.
 The innovative pre-trained Transformer simplifies the inside MLP structure and adds the MLP pre-training module for improving the input factors’ quality. \\